Piyush74987/Automated-Deployment-Error-Categorization-Web-App/README.md

 # live_project_for_failed_deployment

-Includes creating a automated sorting script for failed deployment analysis.
+Creating a automated sorting script for failed deployment analysis.
 This script sorts the failed deployments according to their error text.
-For the scripting work Vs code IDE was used
+It gives us the reason ,resolution,prevention for that specific error For the scripting work Vs code IDE was used